Milestones in TMA Funded Research

 A fellowship of $100,000 over two years was awarded to Dr. Alexander Oldroyd for a project at the University of Manchester.
 Dr. Oldroyd’s project is at the Center for Epidemiology Versus Arthritis.
 TMA funds will support remote continuous disease activity monitoring in DM and PM by monitoring gait and daily symptoms.

-Projects supported by TMA’s Research Grant Program
+Additional projects supported by TMA’s Research Grant Program

 Myositis, All Forms